1,000+ Opportunities

 Some ideas for these projects include: * Elevating structures out of the flood plain * Building local capacity through hazard mitigation plans * Buyout and acquisition of repeatedly flooded homes * Floodproofing with watertight doors, walls, or utility protections * Restoring drainage wetlands adjacent to critical infrastructure Safeguard your community.

-Based on current listing details, eligibility includes: Homeowners in Kentucky during open application period installing a safe room meeting FEMA standards Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Homeowners in Kentucky during open application period installing a safe room meeting FEMA standards.
+Confirm the full requirements in the official notice before applying.